-Delegates should be fully authorised by their management to make changes to their programs at the Schedules Conference (SC).
+Delegates should be fully authorised by their management to make changes to their programs at the SC.

-12. AFTER CONFERENCE DISCUSSIONS
+12. DISCUSSIONS AFTER THE IATA SCHEDULES CONFERENCE

-Where particular problems at a schedules facilitated airport (Level 2) are still outstanding at the end of the Conference, these should be reported to IATA Management before the Information Exchange Session.
-The airlines concerned will thus be aware of the possible need to involve themselves in discussions after the Conference to resolve such outstanding problems.
+Where particular problems at a schedules facilitated airport (Level 2) are still outstanding at the end of the SC, these should be reported to IATA Management before the Heads of Delegation Meeting.
+The airlines concerned will thus be aware of the possible need to involve themselves in discussions after the SC to resolve such outstanding problems.